How to Invest in the Best Gold Funds & ETFs

 Which Is Best for Investing in Gold: Mutual Funds or Gold ETFs?

 A Wall Street Journal article, Gold Mutual Funds vs Gold ETFs, makes a few good points.
 Use the ETF as the traditional hedge against inflation or extreme economic downturns when investors typically flee to perceived safety of physical assets like gold.
 However WSJ makes this valid point for gold mutual funds:

 If it costs a company $800 to mine an ounce of gold, and gold is $1,000 an ounce, the profit for the company is $200.
 If gold rises to $1,100, the profit becomes $300.
 That's a 50% rise in profits off a 10% rise in the price of gold.

-Caution About Investing in Gold
+Bottom Line on Investing in Gold

 It is important to remember that gold should never be used as a market timing tool or as the sole vehicle for all of your savings.
 The price of gold can have dramatic turns and the long-term average return for gold as an investment trends around 3.00%, which is significantly less than that of an average S&P 500 stock fund.
-Gold can be a good diversification tool and an appropriate amount for most investor portfolios is around 5%.
+Gold can be a good diversification tool and an appropriate allocation for most investor portfolios is around 5%.